clumapay30/my-archive/README.md

 - __textFiles__ - For my google drive folders
 - __WordPress__ - For my WordPress testing on my local machine

-__Please NOTE :)__ This repo is not useful to you! one of the reasons I created this is to easily go back in the future if I am on a different computer.
+__Please NOTE :)__ This repo is not useful to you! one of the reasons I created this is to easily go back to my code or if I am on a different pc.

-I did not create a new repo for each of my projects to minimize my repo counts and to avoid stress!.

 __